rafaelcp/Super-Mega-Engine/README.md

 - Vertical boss doors
 - Automatically adds boss names to the stage select screen
 - Adds W-Tanks, screws and a fully functional shop (optional) with some built-in items, like the energy balancer, shock guard and guard power up
-- Fully functional shop with many built-in items, with flexibility in adding your own
 - Modular and event-driven weapons and projectiles system
 - Fortress system, including drag & drop placement of paths and dots
 - Automatic collision objects placement according to tiles